gowri-ganesan/bodhi-tree/README.md

 # bodhi-tree
-This repositry contains many projects related to Angular JS, Spring, Hibernate,...
-Examples and Pet Projects are included here.
+This repository contains sample projects related to Angular JS, Spring, Hibernate,...
+You can see examples, usage of features, framework syntax here.
+It can be a great starting point for the initial project setup and getting hands-on.